AustinTSchaffer/Notebook/AwsCertification/solutions-architect-associate/Practice Test 1.md

 > Amazon Elastic File System (Amazon EFS) provides simple, scalable, elastic file storage for use with AWS Cloud services and on-premises resources.
 When mounted on Amazon EC2 instances, an Amazon **EFS file system provides a standard file system interface and file system access semantics**, allowing you to seamlessly integrate Amazon EFS with your existing applications and tools. **Multiple Amazon EC2 instances can access an Amazon EFS file system at the same time**, allowing Amazon EFS to provide a common data source for workloads and applications running on more than one Amazon EC2 instance.

+**Notes**

+- AWS Aurora is a MySQL and PostgreSQL-compatible relational database

 ### Question 52

 - app uses cloudfront, lambda, dynamodb for backend services